-The adoption of these amendments has had no impact on the financial position and performance of the Group.
+The adoption of this amendment has had no impact on the reporting of the financial position and performance of the Group.

 Standards adopted early by the Group

 The Group has not adopted any standards or interpretations early in either the current or the preceding financial year.